DA0-DA0/governance/affinity-delegate-model.md

 - The Guiding Body must be composed only of delegates elected from affinity groups.
 - The Guiding Body consists of any number of delegates.
-- With a proposal that passes a vote (see below):
+- With a proposal that passes a vote (see Voting on proposals):
 	- The Guiding Body can exert absolute and arbitrary power over the rhizome, including changing any test case of the rhizome.

 ## Affinity groups